Jelly-RDF/jelly-jvm/docs/docs/index.md

 ![European Funds for Smart Economy, Republic of Poland, Co-funded by the European Union](assets/featured/feng_rp_eu.png)

 [^1]: Scala 2.13-compatible builds of Jelly-JVM are available for Jelly-JVM 1.0.x.
 Scala 2 support was removed in subsequent versions.
 [See more details](https://w3id.org/jelly/jelly-jvm/1.0.x/user/scala2).
+[^2]: As of `3.0.0` the gRPC module is not included in the main Jelly-JVM distribution.
+It will be restored in `3.1.0` and the documentation updated accordingly.